lugenx/ecohabit/README.md

 ### Prerequisites

 -   Download and install the latest version of Git on your system.
-See https://git-scm.com/downloads
+See https://git-scm.com/downloads.
 	-	To make sure if your Git is on the latest version, run this command on the command line: `git --version`.
 -	Download and install the latest version of NodeJS and npm on your system.
-See https://nodejs.org/en/
+See https://nodejs.org/en/.
 	-	npm is included with the NodeJS installation.
 This means that you only have to download and run the NodeJS installer.
-	-	To make sure if your NodeJS is on the latest version, run this command on the command line: `node -v`
+	-	To make sure if your NodeJS is on the latest version, run this command on the command line: `node -v`.
-	-	To make sure if your npm is on the latest version, run this command on the command line: `npm -v`
+	-	To make sure if your npm is on the latest version, run this command on the command line: `npm -v`.

 If you prefer the command line way of downloading and installing things, then feel free to do so.
 Otherwise, the instructions above should get you up and running.